 Data security compliance and other FDA guidelines can be difficult to understand, even for the most seasoned of life sciences professionals.
 Title 21 CFR Part 11 is a regulation that was developed to outline the requirements for electronic records and signatures, including the use and management of them in the modern digital software ecosystem.
-Organizations that use Good Manufacturing Practice (GMP), adhering to the 21 CFR Part 11 statute is even more crucial.
+For organizations that use Good Manufacturing Practice (GMP), adhering to the 21 CFR Part 11 statute is even more crucial.

 CFR Part 11 is based on the prerequisite that all systems must be validated according to GMP, or Good Manufacturing Practice.
 This ensures that everything is up to par and that best practices are used in creating the databases and electronic records systems that are in place.
-As more brands strive to meet the guidelines to provide Part 11 compliant solutions and tools, it is important to understand how your organization, as a responsible party, should be able to validate and authenticate all of the resources that are being used.
+As more brands strive to meet the guidelines to provide Part 11-compliant solutions and tools, it is important to understand how your organization, as a responsible party, should be able to validate and authenticate all of the resources that are being used.
 Get a free sandbox account to see how eLeaP’s CFR Part 11 compliant system works.

 What are Good Practices?